 - Purchase appropriate interview attire.

-- Be sure you are appropriately “groomed” bathed, hair washed, no visible body piercings, minimal cologne/perfume, subtle makeup for women.
+- Be sure you are appropriately “groomed” bathed, hair washed, minimal cologne/perfume, subtle make up - if you choose to wear it.

 - Keep in mind appropriate manners, a firm handshake, good eye contact, smiling, no chewing gum, sitting up straight, avoiding fidgeting.